 I'm proud of a few things we've done.

-Um I've never this is it for me.
+I've never, this is it for me.

-The re-election of this guy as president, they have tried to destroy him.
+The reelection of this guy as president, they have tried to destroy him.

 They lie every day about him.

-They can't say a single good thing about him, and no president would have been able to rise to this challenge of okay, 10 days first case, yeah, we're closing down travel.
+And no president would have been able to rise to this challenge of, okay, 10 days, first case.

-And and what was he called?
+And what was he called?

 A racist, xenophobe, hysterical, fear-mongerer.

-Two months, three days after Joe Biden says, Maybe that was a good idea.
+Two months, three days after, Joe Biden says, maybe that was a good idea.

 Joe's struggling too.

-And then every decision that he look how hard he had to work to get the money for the wall.
+And then every decision that he, look how hard he had to work to get the money for the wall.

 Then he gets nothing but slander, smear, besmirchment, attack, character assassination, and conspiracy theories by the mob.